 Studies show that exercise reduces stress and make us kinder to each other.
 For an added morale boost, let your employees lead classes — you may find you have a secret yoga, boxing, or pilates master in your midst.

 Step away from the desk!
 When you’re feeling overworked and overwhelmed, it’s easy to power through the lunch hour in front of your computer.
-But it’s actually a shortcut to low morale.
+But it’s actually, as Forbes argues, a shortcut to low morale.

 Give everyone a mid-day boost by encouraging employees to actually take time out to eat lunch.
 They’ll return to their desks happier and mentally refreshed.
 Plus, this helps foster those all-important office friendships.